bednarikjan/VideoStabilization/README.md

             the less shaky resulting video will be but more likely to 'escape' the rame.
 Allowed values (floating point): 0-1 (default is 0.95)

-    OPTIONS relevant for stabilizer 'gcbpm'
+    OPTIONS relevant for stabilizer 'svd'
         -c points
             sets the number of key points to track using KLT tracker